 As I had stated in our first post, the project is extending and painting the kitchen cabinets.
 I know, don't ask why on earth we decided to start with a huge project like this!
-All I can really come up with is; "go big or go home!"..ha.
-Okay well enough with the ramble and onto the project!
+All I can really come up with is; "go big or go home!"..

 The kitchen cabinet extension is completed so we will go over that part.
 I am going to have to give credit to the idea to TheLetteredCottage.net .
 I absolutely LOVE their blog and read it on a daily basis!
 Kevin and Layla have given us so many ideas it's unbelievable!
 I think you should all head on over there sometime and check it out for yourself.